 Birds of Sri Lanka by Deepal Warakagoda, Carol Inskipp, Tim Inskipp and Richard Grimmett.

 The categorization of bird species follows the structure provided by 'A Field Guide to the Birds of Sri Lanka by John Harrison' and the same structure is used throughout the site.

-The birds' list is revised based on 'Ceylon Bird Club' officially recognised birds' list.
+The birds' list is revised based on the 'Ceylon Bird Club' officially recognised birds' list.
 In my view, this is by far the more recognised list of birds in the country and thus it serves as the base for my tracking.

-Note that some images I have captured early in the day are not of good quality as I didn't have the right gear.
+Note that some images I captured early in the day are not of good quality as I didn't have the right gear.
 However, as this is a place to document my journey than a photo vault, I have kept them in place.

 It’s all about the adventure and appreciation of the majestic beauty of nature.

 I have always been fascinated by the amazing creations of nature.
 From the smallest sub-atomic particle to the unimaginable size of the universe, our primitive minds cannot begin to comprehend the beauty and complexity of mother nature.
 Birds, in my opinion, epitomize this majesty.
 Originating from dinosaurs and evolving over millions of years, they soar above the clouds in all their colours and dynamic designs.

 The quest to take a photograph of each species in Sri Lanka has thus far led me down super adventures.
 In life, this hobby is one thing that is able to get me out of bed enthusiastically at 5.30 in the morning.

 Being married, I would not be able to enjoy this hobby without the support of my lovely wife and kids.
 They have been eagerly supporting my quest.
 I hope this will be one project that will identify who I ‘am and how I viewed the world around me.
 Once complete, hopefully, the portal will serve people who want to see birds of my land and appreciate the beauty of Sri Lanka I have seen through my lens.